 When you're baking cookies or roasting vegetables, do you tend to grab parchment paper or aluminum foil?
 When it's time to wrap up those sea salt caramels you made as a gift, do you grab wax paper or parchment paper?
 Every home cook has their way of working in a kitchen, but many of us don't know the actual differences between wax paper, parchment paper, plastic wrap, and aluminum foil.
-What's the difference between parchment paper vs. wax paper?
+What's the difference between wax paper vs parchment paper?
 Consider this your go-to guide for decoding the common cooking papers.

 How do you know when you're using the right baking paper?
 We put together a few key uses for each baking paper that we swear by in our own kitchens.

 Here are the best uses for wax paper.

 - Use in place of plastic wrap when microwaving food to prevent splatters.
 Plastic wrap will melt at higher temperatures, while the melting point for wax papers is much higher.

-- Cover your counter before measuring dry ingredients, especially for baking.
+- Cover your countertop before measuring dry ingredients, especially for baking.
 You can use it to funnel the excess flour, sugar, and more back into your storage jars or bags.
 You can even use it afterward to line your cake pan.

 - Cover your work surface and flour it to roll out pie crusts or knead bread dough.

 - Wrap sticky candies or individual portions of cold desserts, like fudge, toffee, or caramels

-Unlike wax paper, parchment paper was made for the heat and is covered in a silicone coating that creates a nonstick surface.
+When it comes to parchment paper vs wax paper, one difference is that parchment paper is made for the heat and is covered in a silicone coating that creates a nonstick surface.
 A moisture-resistant and grease-resistant paper that is treated for oven use, parchment paper is more versatile than wax paper because it was made for heat.
 It's typically brown or white, depending on the brand.

 You can often find pre-cut sheets on Amazon to line baking sheets without the struggle of cutting the perfect size.
 Here are the best uses for parchment paper.